onuryurdupak/unity3d-recursive-selector/README.md

-# Unity3D - Query Selector
+# Unity3D - Recursive Selector

 #### DESCRIPTION:

-Provides ability to select components in Unity editor with SQL like statements.
+Provides ability to select all children components of given type in Unity Editor.

 #### USAGE: